Breitholtz/HPC/Assignment2/report.md

 Finally it takes the arguments that it has parsed and assigns them to the global variables: POWER, SIZE and THREADS.

 ### threaded_newton
 This is the function which is used to calculate the convergence of every point in our picture.
-The function first assigns the argument which was sent to it into a local variable.
+The function first assigns the argument which was sent to it into a local variable corresponding to the starting row.
 Then the type declarations of all the used local variables follow.

-The computation starts by e
+The computation starts by going into a while loop until all rows have been calculated.
+Each thread has been assigned a starting row by the passed argument

 //TODO: explain that we use a global index to tell each thread which row to compute next.
 ### writeppm